maplibre/maplibre-gl-js-docs/docs/pages/example/video-on-a-map.md

 ---
 title: Add a video
 description: Satellite raster baselayer with video on top.
 Click on the map to play and pause.
-tags:
+topics:
-  - sources
+  - Sources
-  - layers
+  - Layers
 thumbnail: video-on-a-map
 contentType: example
+layout: example
 language:
 - JavaScript
 products: